Protecting Your Family

 The Guilt You Want Resolved

 A Psychology Today post by Guy Winch, PhD, mentioned that unresolved guilt can impact your thinking, behavior, relationships, and life in general.
 He says, “Unresolved guilt is like having a snooze alarm in your head that won’t shut off.”
 It can steal your focus, making it difficult to think straight or enjoy life.
-It can make you self-punish when it comes between you and the person/family whom you believe you have wronged.
-It can breed other feelings you don’t like—resentment, bitterness, loneliness, etc. It can also impact your physical and emotional health.
+It can make you punish yourself and lead to feelings like resentment, bitterness, loneliness, etc. It can also impact your physical and mental health.

 Experts believe that excessive and unresolved guilt can increase your vulnerability to emotional conditions such as depression.
 In an attempt to repress your guilt, you may choose to isolate yourself and avoid your family.
-You may also release your guilt in unhealthy ways—anger, punishing yourself, etc. These behaviors do not address the real issue of the unresolved guilt, and as you punish yourself, you also hurt and punish your loved ones.
+You may also express your guilt in unhealthy ways like angry outbursts, irritability and even self-defeating behaviors.

 While guilt is a normal response, it should not be a constant feeling.
 Living with unresolved guilt can be extremely difficult, not only for you, but also for your family.
 The feeling can “nag” you, particularly when it violates your basic beliefs and life norms.
 The article “How to Protect Your Family from Your Own Guilty Conscience” featured in Anderson’s post says, “The guilt response brings discomfort for a purpose.
 Changing actions for the right makes the discomfort go away.”

-When the feeling is connected with disgrace, embarrassment, or ridicule, it can linger even after you do something to make amends or right the wrong.
-This is a malfunction in the guilt mechanism.
+When the feeling is connected with disgrace, embarrassment, or ridicule, it can linger even after you do something to make amends or right your wrong.
+This can be when guilt becomes no longer useful.

-Unresolved guilt can hinder your relationships as it gets more complicated, and can trigger more bad responses and life events.
-Untreated, it can snowball over time as more interactions and experiences lead to more guilt, encumbering your personal growth and your interactions with your family.
-Resolving this kind of guilt is, therefore, crucial.
-Know, however, that it may not just miraculously vanish on its own without help.
+Unresolved guilt can hinder your relationships as it gets more complicated, and can trigger more negative feelings and behaviors.
+Untreated, it can snowball over time as more interactions and experiences lead to more guilt, stunting your personal growth and even resulting in negative interactions with your family.
+Resolving this kind of guilt is essential, however, it will not just miraculously vanish on its own.

-There are ways to help yourself address your nagging feelings of lingering guilt, such as apologizing and asking forgiveness, making amends, etc. None of these, however, is easy, particularly when you are overcome by intense emotions of anxiety or depression.
+There are ways to help yourself address your nagging feelings of guilt, such as apologizing and asking forgiveness, making amends, etc. None of this, however, is easy, particularly when you are experiencing anxiety or depression.
 Rather than being caught up in feelings of isolation, loneliness, and culpability, stand up to your guilt by seeking counseling.

 Counseling: The Realistic Escape Route from Guilt